smrkamran/smrkamran/README.md

 ### Hi there 👋

-For almost 4 years working in software industry.Expertise in Microsoft Technologies like Asp .Net, Dotnet Core, Xamarin, WPF.
+For almost 6 years working in software industry.Expertise in Microsoft Technologies like Asp .Net, Dotnet Core, Xamarin, WPF.
-Worked on PHP Frameworks i.e Laravel and Wordpress.
-Nodejs and Angular are also worth mentioning.
+Good grip on javascript frameworks for Frontend development like Angular and React.
 Looking for new opportunities,learning new skills and polishing current ones.